 I knocked off some of the sugar in the original recipe to allow for the frosting, baked it as a square cake instead of a loaf so it’s quicker and has more ‘frostable surface’ and the whole thing is just so dreamy.
 The frosting is bittersweet and silky, and you’ve seen it earlier on this yellow cake, the kind of frosting that may never actually make it to the cake.
 So good.

 The cake is tender, rich, dark and only has cocoa powder and soured milk, no melted chocolate or anything else you have to go out of your way for.
 The cocoa is Dutch-process, but you can use regular cocoa too, I’ll make a note below.
 I liked it best warmed up or at room temperature for that amazing, gooey, moist texture.
+I find this post very useful on understanding more about natural cocoa vs Dutch process!

 There is something so comforting about a cake as simple as this, it needs no occasion, just a very intense craving and urge to bake.
 It’s quick and delicious and we need nothing more.